 Bake for an additional 5 minutes.
 Dig in!

-- For lower calorie servings, portion the Mexican pasta bake into 8 slices instead of 6.
+- 1 serving = 1/6th of the entire recipe.
+For lower calorie servings, portion the Mexican pasta bake into 8 slices instead of 6.

 - You could also replace breadcrumbs with crushed pork rinds or skip out on both to reduce carbs in the meatballs even further.